jackusay/cuda_tabs_openlocation/readme.md

 ## Usage

-- Right-click on any open tab in CudaText.
+1. Open a file in CudaText.
+2. Right-click the tab of the file you want to locate.
-- Select the "Open Explorer" option from the context menu.
+3. Select the "Open Explorer" option from the menu.
-- Windows File Explorer will open with the file's location selected.
+4. Windows File Explorer will open with the selected file.

 ## Limitations